KungPhoo/ba67-basic/readme.md

 an empty string, if the buffer is empty.

 **Usage:** `GET a$ [, b$, ...]`

+### GRAPHIC
+Changes the current graphics mode.
+Currently only two modes are supported:
+ - `1..4` Switches back to default 40 column mode
+ - `5`    Switches to 80 column mode

+In the 80 column mode, each character still is 8x8 pixels.
+However, the display is scaled to it looks like they're 8x16 pixels.
+You can change that in the code.
+See also `CHARDEF`.

+**Usage:** `GRAPHIC mode5`

 ### HELP
 Prints a small information about how to use the command.